 A specific, razor-cut pattern in the outsoles of the deck shoes that help to disperse water and prevent slipping.

-Zappos is commited to being an online destination for premium skate shoes.
+Zappos is committed to being an online destination for premium skate shoes.
 "Skate Park" features footwear, clothing, equipment and bags from the leading skate brands in the industry.

 Sky Effect System™